-POLICY STATEMENT WHAT THIS MEANS/REQUIRES POLICY GUIDELINES RELATED LEGIS. / POLICIES Policy 18 Create and manage a functional interface between ports/ harbours and their surrounding areas The City will: engage with the National Ports Authority (NPA) about its long-term plans for the development of the Cape Town and Saldanha ports, and consider the economic, land use and transport implications this has for Cape Town and surrounding areas; engage with other relevant authorities about the management of, and long-term planning for, harbours and ports to establish a shared view, and, collaborate on joint planning required to integrate land use, port, freight, rail and pipeline planning over the medium to long term; encourage the increased use of rail for the transport of freight into and out of the Port of Cape Town to relieve the congestion and inefficiencies associated with road based freight; identify and, where appropriate, retain sidings, sites and routes (both existing and potential), which could be critical for the movement of freight; and engage with Transnet with respect to long-term planning for strategically owned sites, including, but not limited to, the Transnet marshalling yards (Belcon), Culemborg, and Kraaicon.
-Required engagements National Department of Public Works, Transnet, Department of Environmental Affairs, SA Navy, and Victoria and Alfred Waterfront Specific action(s) Assist the Department of Transport, Roads and Stormwater to prepare a freight management plan.
-P18.1 Ensure that future development around the Port of Cape Town and the Belcon site is managed appropriately to avoid unnecessarily compromising freight logistics and distribution.
-P18.2 Encourage an appropriate interface to develop between the port and adjacent land uses, particularly on the Culemborg site.
-National Land Transport Act (No 5 of 2009) National Ports Act (No 1 of 2005) National Ports Development Plan (2003)
+SUPPORT THE RATIONALISATION, UPGRADE AND/OR DEVELOPMENT OF ECONOMIC GATEWAYS, AND MANAGE LAND USES AROUND THEM APPROPRIATELY POLICY GUIDELINES WHAT THIS MEANS/REQUIRES POLICY STATEMENT RELATED LEGIS. / POLICIES Policy 18 The City will: P18.1 Ensure that future development around • National Land Transport • engage with the National Ports Authority (NPA) the Port of Cape Town and the Belcon Act (No 5 of 2009) Create and manage about its long-term plans for the development site is managed appropriately to avoid National Ports Act (No 12 a functional interface of the Cape Town and Saldanha ports, and unnecessarily compromising freight logistics of 2005) between ports/ consider the economic, land use and transport and distribution.
+National Ports harbours and their implications this has for Cape Town and Development Plan (2003) P18.2 Encourage an appropriate interface to surrounding areas surrounding areas; develop between the port and adjacent engage with other relevant authorities about land uses, particularly on the Culemborg the management of, and long-term planning for, harbours and ports to establish a shared view, and, collaborate on joint planning required to integrate land use, port, freight, rail and pipeline planning over the medium to long term; encourage the increased use of rail for the transport of freight into and out of the Port of Cape Town to relieve the congestion and inefficiencies associated with road based freight; identify and, where appropriate, retain sidings, sites and routes (both existing and potential), which could be critical for the movement of freight; and engage with Transnet with respect to long-term planning for strategically owned sites, including, but not limited to, the Transnet marshalling yards (Belcon), Culemborg, and Kraaicon.
+Required engagements • National Department of Public Works, Transnet, and Victoria and Alfred Waterfront plan.